 Switching costs are the consequences of frequently switching between tasks.
 You can’t do two complex tasks at once, which means that when you’re multitasking, what you’re really doing is bouncing back and forth between different tasks.
 Although you can quickly switch your focus from one task to another, it takes a lot of your brain’s energy to do so.
 Many people think that it’s a faster way to get their work done, but the opposite is actually true.
-Rapidly switching back and forth between tasks means that you will take longer to get your work done because the time and energy required in switching your attention and working out what to do and where to start each time you switch tasks.
+Rapidly switching back and forth between tasks means that you will take longer to get your work done.

 How Single-tasking Is Superior

 If you really want to make the most of the time that you have available at work, it’s single-tasking that you should be doing.
 Working on one task at a time is the best way to use your brain’s energy, particularly if you group like tasks together.
 Working on a single tasks means less stress, cutting out the energy required to switch back and forth between tasks.
 It’s better for staying focused, helping you to concentrate on what you’re doing and turn down other tasks and distractions that aren’t currently a priority.
 It can even help you to think more creatively, forcing you to find creative ways to use the resources that you have.